swbengs/OpalProspect/design.md

 4. Support to take individual array textures and combine them into a single large array texture up to the limit(256 for OpenGL 3.3).
 5. Ramp model and support to have it rotate so only one copy is needed.
 Texture number/name can change and its rotation can change and the required faces/triangles can be added to the terrain model instead of making lots of new models.
 Terrain class should probably take care of this.
 6. Terrain class in all its superclass glory.
 Try to split this up into smaller classes
+7. Generic file path and filename class that can handle windows or linux

 # Specifics
 ## Finishing model drawing automation